-The main endpoint is PFS as defined in Section 3.2.1.
+The major endpoints are PFS and OS defined in Section 0.
 Patients will be defined as ptDNA positive in either a C3D1 or C4D1 sample.
 If a sample is available for, or positive at only one of these time-points, the patient will be classified as ptDNA positive.
 Final reports may include the split of C3D1 and C4D1 positive patients but no distinction will be made for the primary analysis.